 We believe the assessment and management of natural capital is becoming more important, particularly for countries with large and growing populations and relatively scarce natural capital, such as China and India.
 Ignoring the natural-capital factor could result in nasty surprises in the difference between expected and realised growth rates and values.

-The video and research were first published on 19 November 2013.
+This research was first published on 19 November 2013.